For this tutorial we do not offer a free download of the pattern.

 ![]() |

-Glue piece P3 (bag bottom) to the bottom of P1, right sides together.
-Use the middles of the pieces to glue in the right place.
+Glue piece P3 (bottom of bag) to the bottom of P1, edge to edge, right sides together.
+Use the middles of the pieces as a guide to glue them in the correct position.

 ![]() |